Methodism: Australia

 In the 19th century there were annual conferences in each Australasian colony (including New Zealand).
 Various branches of Methodism in Australia merged during the 20 years from 1881.
-The Methodist Church of Australasia was formed on 1 January 1902 when five Methodist denominations in Australia – the Wesleyan Methodist Church, the Primitive Methodists, the Bible Christian Church, the United Methodist Free and the Methodist New Connexion Churches came together.
+The Methodist Church of Australasia was formed on 1 January 1902 when five Methodist denominations in Australia – the Wesleyan Methodist Church, the Primitive Methodists, the Bible Christian Church, the United Methodist Free and the Methodist New Connexion Churches merged.
 In polity it largely followed the Wesleyan Methodist Church.

 In 1945 Kingsley Ridgway offered himself as a Melbourne-based "field representative" for a possible Australian branch of the Wesleyan Methodist Church of America, after meeting an American serviceman who was a member of that denomination.
 The Wesleyan Methodist Church of Australia was founded on his work.

 The Methodist Church of Australasia merged with the majority of the Presbyterian Church of Australia and the Congregational Union of Australia in 1977, becoming the Uniting Church.
 The Wesleyan Methodist Church of Australia and some independent congregations chose not to join the union.

 Wesley Mission in Pitt Street, Sydney, the largest parish in the Uniting Church, remains strongly in the Wesleyan tradition.
 There are many local churches named after John Wesley.

 From the mid-1980s a number of independent Methodist churches were founded by missionaries and other members from the Methodist Churches of Malaysia and Singapore.
 Some of these came together to form what is now known as the Chinese Methodist Church in Australia in 1993, and it held its first full Annual Conference in 2002.
 Since the 2000s many independent Methodist churches have also been established or grown by Tongan immigrants.